ando11235/aiPiCar/README.md

         car_state['speed_limit'] = self.speed_limit
 ```

-The behvaior when the aiPiCar recognizes a stop sign is demonstrated in the video below.
+The behavior when the aiPiCar recognizes a stop sign is demonstrated in the video below.

 [![Video of the aiPiCar speed limit recognition](Pictures/5limitdetect.png)](https://youtu.be/OwfQ79Ki54M)